tpaschalis/tpaschalis.github.io/_posts/2020-03-09-golang-separate-integration-tests.markdown

 If you include a `// +build integration` as the top-line of your test files, they will only be compiled when passing the appropriate tag as `go ./... test -v -tags integration`.

 These build constraints can be more complex, including full boolean formulas.
-You can do more complex stuff such as
+You can define things as
 ```go
 // +build go1.15
 // +build darwin linux,!aws